c272/site/content/about.md

 ---

 # About
 If this is your first time here, welcome to my site!
-I'm a software engineer from the UK who's currently studying towards an MEng in Software Engineering, while pursuing a myriad of personal projects and language learning goals.
+I'm a software engineer from the UK who's currently studying towards an MSci in Software Engineering, while pursuing a myriad of personal projects and language learning goals.

 On this site, I post about various different fields which pique my interest, including programming-related topics (mostly compiler architecture & real-time rendering), language learning and Japanese.
 If you're interested in my current career situation, check out the [landing page](/) of this site.